ronilaukkarinen/mastodon-bird-ui/README.md

 ### Thread lines

 There is support for threads available for the nightly version since ([see PR #24549](https://github.com/mastodon/mastodon/pull/24549)) and if you want to use the native threaded lines, just use main branch from Mastodon.
 There's a related [issue](https://github.com/mastodon/mastodon/issues/19570#issuecomment-1493057424) about it that I have commented.
 You should also see the discussion on a Mastodon Bird UI issue [#4](https://github.com/ronilaukkarinen/mastodon-bird-ui/issues/4#issuecomment-1493274306).

-If you are using 4.1.2, 4.1.3 or 4.1.4 **stable** tag version, you can implement threads with these steps:

-1. Implement [this](https://github.com/mastodon/mastodon/compare/main...ronilaukkarinen:mastodon:feat-thread-lines).
-Tested and online at [mementomori.social](https://mementomori.social).
-This changes the HTML structure so that creating threaded lines is possible.
-2. Rebuild assets
-3. Enable Mastodon Bird UI 1.3.8 or later

 ### Micro-interactions